viaacode/sip-specification/3_core-concepts.md

 The [PREMIS Data Dictionary for Preservation Metadata](https://www.loc.gov/standards/premis/v3/premis-3-0-final.pdf) defines an **Intellectual Entity** (henceforth IE) as 'a distinct intellectual or artistic creation that is considered to be relevant to a designated community in the context of digital preservation'.
 At meemoo, the IE embodies the intangible subject matter of the digital content; it is what users search for on the meemoo dissemination platforms.

-An IE can be represented by one or more (digital) **representations**, defined by PREMIS as 'a set of files (including metadata) needed for a complete rendition of an intellectual entity'.
+An IE can be represented by one or more (digital) **Representations**, defined by PREMIS as 'a set of files (including metadata) needed for a complete rendition of an intellectual entity'.
 At meemoo, a representation is a logical grouping of files that belong together and are needed to correctly read or display a digital reproduction.
+Examples of such a logical grouping include (but are not limited to):

+- a colour representation (e.g. photographs printed in colour);
+- a black-and-white representation (e.g. black-and-white photographs);
+- a representation from a certain perspective/angle (e.g. photographs shot from a one point perspective);
+- ...

-The **files** that are included in a representation are the actual bits and bytes of the delivered content.
+The **Files** that are included in a representation are the actual bits and bytes of the delivered content.
-They do not only consist in the metadata and have a specific media format.
+They have a specific media format and are not solely defined in/by the metadata.

 This three-way distinction also allows including metadata about different aspects of the SIP's content.
 For example, metadata about the content represented in a digital reproduction (which would be situated at the package level, since it covers the IE) can be separated from metadata purely about the digital reproduction itself (which would be situated at the representation level, since it covers (one of) the representation(s) of the IE).